 Cristy Portales Reyes, University of Texas at Austin, National Science Foundation, REU Summer 2013.
 Continuing on her work as an Undergraduate Research Apprentice in 2012, Cristy returned to KBS to work with myself and another graduate student, Tomomi Suwa.
 Her project looks at the effects of invasive species, garlic mustard, on rhizobia mutualists through a novel allelochemical.
-She performed both field and greenhouse experiments, and her work was just accepted to Biological Invasions!
+She performed both field and greenhouse experiments, and her work was published in Biological Invasions!
 Cristy presented her research at the ESA Annual Meeting in 2013 and to the KBS community.
 Cristy is currently working towards a PhD in plant biology at the University of Minnesota!

 Christina Van Doornik, Michigan State University, Undergraduate Research Apprentice Summer 2012.
 Tina helped with my dissertation research, and also executed an independent research project with undergraduate Cristy Portales Reyes.
 They presented their work at several research symposium, won awards for their work as undergraduate researchers, and had a paper accepted to Biological Invasions.
 Tina is currently working towards a masters degree at the University of Miami in tropical marine ecosystem management!

 Sean Mooney, Grand Rapids Catholic Central High School, Intel Science Talent Search Summer 2012.
 I mentored Sean as he completed his Intel Science project.
 I helped Sean to come up with a question using an already existing climate change experiment present at KBS.
 We worked to identify native and invasive plant species, collect data on plant responses to climate change, analyzed and interpreted results, and he wrote up the findings.
 Sean also helped to create a Data Nugget based off his research!